-Cleaning--Clean the ATV thoroughly.
+Cleaning-Clean the ATV thoroughly.

-Fuel--Turn the fuel valve to "OFF" and drain the carburetor bowl completely.
-Oil Add and Filter Change--Warm the engine and change oil and filter.
+Oil Add and Filter Change-Warm the engine and change oil and filter.

-Air Filter/Air Box--Inspect and clean or replace the pre-cleaner and air filter.
+Air Filter/Air Box-Inspect and clean or replace the pre-cleaner and air filter.
 Clean the air box and drain the sediment tube.